itsamrit/itsamrit/README.md

 In devcontiner, if asking selct service client server.
 Then select client it will start all the proxy servers required for it.

 ThunderClient, PostMan can be used as client side to call the apis

+502 gateway i,e port forwardeed but server not started run the server